(Editor’s note: This post on winter trips is updated regularly when new events are announced. We’re starting with ski festivals across Europe.)

 Obviously, you have to pay for lodging and skiing.
 But the music and vibes are free, and the theme is “learn to live for today.”
 We’re down with that.

-This is the fifth year for White Pearl Mountain Days, two weeks scheduled for late in the ski season and dedicated to music, sun and partying at Saalbach, one of Austria’s largest ski resorts amid a truly spectacular section of the Alps.
+This is the ninth year (we think) for White Pearl Mountain Days, two weeks scheduled for late in the ski season and dedicated to music, sun and partying at Saalbach, one of Austria’s largest ski resorts amid a truly spectacular section of the Alps.

 White Pearl Mountain Days is near Kitzbuhel, east of Innsbruck, and just south of Munich.
 So fairly easy to get to.

-We’re telling you about Snowboxx four months early because in its five-year history, guess what … this event has sold out five times.
-Five-for-five, baby!
+We’re telling you about Snowboxx two months early because in its nine-year history, guess what … this event has sold out 10 times in 10 years.

 This is yet another party-in-the-Alps festival, this one amid France’s largest ski area, just across the border from Geneva.

-If anything differentiates Snowboxx from the rest it’s that is has more big-name acts including Fatboy Slim for 2018, along with Ibiza acts such as Chase+Status (“End Credits”).
-Oh, and igloo parties and human bowling.
+If anything differentiates Snowboxx from the rest it’s that is has had more big-name acts along with Ibiza acts.
+This year’s acts include Netsky, Rudimental and Denis Sulta.

 And ski lessons for newbies, which we think is a great idea.
 So, yeah, this festival has it together.

 Snowboxx is really a huge marketing machine.
-There’s even an installment scheme, with fans putting down a few pounds, then paying off their balances as the date grows closer.
+There’s even an installment scheme, with fans putting down a 150 pounds, then paying off their balances as the date grows closer.

-The experience starts at 255 pounds including a place to stay.
+The experience starts at 399 pounds including lift tickets and the festival.

 This is one of the increasingly popular one-price events, with accommodations, lift tickets, events and even a guide, for one low, low price.
-Well, not all that low starting at about 1,050 euros, which is a pretty good deal all in all.
+Well, not all that low starting at about 1,600 euros, which is a pretty good deal considering this at a chi-chi Austrian ski resorts.

 Let’s say you don’t like EDM/trance all that much.
 At the same time and close to the same place as Snowboxx, there’s the rock-oriented Rock the Pistes nearby, one of the largest music festivals in the Alps.